Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the tool lists policy runs with filtering by time range, policy name/type, and result status.
-It distinguishes itself from the standard policy execution timeline by referencing the richer Policy History v2 API, making it unique among siblings.
+The description clearly states it lists policy runs with time-range, policy name/type, and result status filtering.
+It distinguishes itself from the standard policy execution timeline by referencing the Policy History v2 API for richer data, providing a specific verb and resource.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.